 Karl and Rosa Häußler originally laid the foundation for the company with a small forge.
-With Karl-Heinz and Adelinde Häußler as well as their children Rosemarie and Richard and son-in-law Roland Mayer, five people run the company today who learned the business from the ground up.
-The business celebrated its 60th anniversary in 2009.
+Karl-Heinz and Adelinde Häußler, as well as their children Rosemarie and Richard, four people who learned the business from the ground up, run the business today.
+The company celebrated its 70th anniversary in 2019.

 How it all began

 In 1949, Karl Häußler, today lovingly named “our Opa” by everyone, founded a village blacksmith shop with horse shoeing.

 In 1967, Karl-Heinz Häußler, the current owner, entered the company and organised the expansion into a regional company specialising in agricultural machinery.

 In 1970, Karl-Heinz Häußler took over the business and four years later in 1974, the company oven manufacturing branch was formed through the collaboration with his wife Adelinde Häußler.

 In 1993, the decision was made to spin-off the agricultural equipment in order to concentrate fully on the growing market of baking technology.

 In 2000, a new production hall with 4,600 m² of space was constructed, and in 2004, the new exhibition centre with around 1,200 m² of exhibition space was completed.